nintervik/2D-Particle-System/docs/README.md

 }
 ```

 Okay, let's see now how the Generate method.
 In this method we will generate a new particle.
 How?
 Well, first we'll check the pool is not empty.
 Then we store the first available particle in an auxiliar pointer and the firdtAvailable pointer will point shift and point to the next one in the array.
 Finally we call an init method to initialize all the particle attributes.
+This generate method will be called inside the emitter update method as many times as we want create particles per frame.

 ```cpp
 	void ParticlePool::Generate(posX, posY, speed, pRect)